Qiskit/qiskit-tutorials/INSTALL.md

 If you need to install `git` follow the instructions [here](https://help.github.com/articles/set-up-git/).

-## 2. Install the QISKit SDK
+## 2. Install QISKit

-The latest release version of the QISKit SDK should be the one installed.
-It can be done using
+The latest release version of the QISKit should be the one installed (not the development branch if you are using `git`).
+The latest release can be installed using

 ```
 pip install qiskit